 Prime Video top 10 movies — here’s the 3 worth watching

-If you’re looking for something new to watch on Amazon Prime Video, the streaming service’s list of the top 10 most-watched movies is a great indicator of the flicks that are drawing the most attention from your fellow subscribers.
+The Prime Video top 10 is a great starting point when looking for something to watch on the Amazon streaming service.
+This ever-changing ranking gives you a snapshot look at the movies drawing the most attention from the platform’s subscribers.

-However, a high ranking in the list is certainly not an indicator of quality.
-For example, “Jackpot!” has been the No. 1 movie on Prime Video for several weeks now, and to be frank, it’s pretty terrible (it’s managed a poor 31% score on Rotten Tomatoes).
-So, to ensure you pick out the Prime Video flicks worth your time, I’m selecting the three top 10 movies you need to watch first.
+After several weeks of dominance, “Jackpot!” has finally been displaced at the top of the charts, and its successor is more than worthy of holding the No. 1 position.
+One thing to note about the Prime Video top 10 is that a movie making the cut is no guarantee of quality, it’s not uncommon for a low-quality flick to find its way into the most-watched list ("Jackpot!" itself being a prime example).

-Before diving into my selection, be sure to note that this article is based on the Prime Video top 10 as of Friday, September 13 at 6 a.m.
+So, to ensure you don’t waste your precious movie-watching time, I’m picking out the gems in the current Prime Video top 10.
+Note: This article is based on the Prime Video top 10 as of Wednesday, September 18 at 7 a.m.
 ET.

 Best movies in the Prime Video top 10